 BEN HARRIS IN 1957

-dandruff falling from his head into its blackness
+Dandruff falling from his head into a cup

-His shadow thrown without care for its value down the wooden steps
+His shadow thrown by kerosene light without care for its value

 LITTLE POEMS WITH LIGHT IN THEM